PADI Instructor Course: From 38,500 THB

 The PADI Instructor Course (IDC) makes the transition from PADI Divemaster to becoming a PADI Open Water Scuba Instructor.
-Or another way to say it is this PADI Instructor Course teaches you how to teach.
-This is something Chris Owen our PADI Course Director and The Indepth Dive Team are very, very good at having now taught over 160 successful IDC program since 2000!
+Or to put it another way, this is the PADI Instructor Course that teaches you how to teach.
+This is something Chris Owen our PADI Course Director and The Indepth Dive Team are very, very good at having now taught over 180 successful IDC programs since April 2000!

-Why not give yourself a break and live a life most people only dream of ....
+Why not give yourself a break, become a PADI Instructor Course, and live a life most people only dream of ....